Presentation 5B: Kmeans and Random Forest

 From our count table above we see that variables DefectType, chestPainType, restElecCardio, and slopePeakExST are unbalanced.
 Especially DefectType and restElecCardio are problematic with only 7 and 15 observations for one of the factor levels.

-To avoid issues when modelling, we will filter out these observations and re-level these two variables.
+To avoid issues when modelling, we will filter out these observations and re-level the two variables.

 mutate(DefectType = as.factor(as.character(DefectType)),